 The robot offers a maximum payload of 22 pounds against a total mass of 81.5 pounds.
 With a tested load of 2kg, the machine can achieve a cycle time of just 0.48 seconds.

 “Grabit’s electroadhesion technology was not only impressive but innovative enough that we were keen to get involved,” explained Nigel Smith, CEO of TM Robotics, which is Toshiba Machine’s American and European distributor.
 “Grabit’s experts knew exactly what they needed, and our close collaboration led to an insightful process of experimenting and fine-tuning the capabilities of our existing Toshiba Machine robots.”

 Grabit’s requirements were unusual.
 Unlike many robotics applications, there was no need for a lot of complex motion.
 Grabit did not require the range of movement provided by a standard, six-axis robot.

 Grabit also wanted to use its own control system.
 So it needed deep access to the low-level internal control code, and the control package needed to be small enough to fit into a tight design.

 Following some adjustments, the Toshiba robot was still not stabilizing fast enough.
 Due to the inertia of the gripper, followed by the time taken for the gripper to rotate and the robot to settle and stabilize, it was unable to hit the cycle times the company had targeted.

 To hit Grabit’s desired cycle time of 0.48 seconds, TM Robotics actually built a special transmission for the system.

-“TM Robotics’ support and customization process was not limited to phone calls and e-mails,” explained Prahlad.
-“Working in collaboration with Grabit’s knowledgeable robot engineers, they were able to talk to us in a language our technical team understands and allowed us to fine tune the machine to our exact requirements – not many robot companies allow for that level of personalization.”
+“TM Robotics’ support and customization process were not limited to phone calls and e-mails,” explained Prahlad.
+“Working in collaboration with Grabit’s knowledgeable robot engineers, they were able to talk to us in a language our technical team understands and allowed us to fine-tune the machine to our exact requirements – not many robot companies allow for that level of personalization.”